remg427/misp42splunk/README.md

 * MISP server parameters: If specified, URL and auth key will superseede the config file (misp.conf)

 # Todo
-- implement sslcheck boolean.
-Always set to False for mispgetioc (it works for alert_action)
+- implement sslcheck boolean for specific misp_alert settings.
 - implement event tagging in misp_alert_create_event
+- implement misp_alert with a column per type of attributes
 - store some saved searches and lookups as examples

 # Licence